JimmyPla6z/WinGUILite/README.md

 2. Search for packages.
 3. Install, update, or remove them with a **single click**!

 ## 🛠 Contributing

-Want to improve WinGUI Lite?
-Contributions are welcome!
+Want to help improve **WinGUILite**?
+Contributions are very welcome!

-Fork this repo, and create a repository with the forked repo
+To get started:
+1. **Fork this repository** to your own GitHub account.
+2. **Clone your fork** and create a new branch for your changes.
+3. Make your improvements—code, UI, docs, anything you’d like to contribute.
+4. When you're ready, **submit a pull request** with a brief explanation of what you've done.

+Feel free to open an issue if you'd like to propose an idea or get feedback before coding.
+Let's make WinGUILite better, together!